dutykh/1DWaveTank/README.md

 ## Contributing

 Contributions are highly welcome!
 This project aims to be a collaborative environment for exploring finite volume methods for wave modeling.
-If you have implemented or are interested in implementing:

-*   Different numerical flux functions (e.g., Roe, HLL, HLLC, FORCE)
-*   Higher-order finite volume reconstructions (e.g., MUSCL-Hancock, WENO)
-*   Alternative time-stepping schemes (e.g., Runge-Kutta methods)
-*   Different shallow water models (e.g., Boussinesq-type, Serre-Green-Naghdi)
-*   New boundary or initial conditions

-Please feel free to fork the repository, add your contributions following the existing package structure, and submit a pull request.
-We encourage clear documentation and, ideally, validation test cases for new numerical methods.
+- If you add a new feature or fix a bug, please document your changes and, if possible, provide a validation or unit test.
+- New tests and beta testers are especially welcome—if you find issues or have suggestions, please open an issue or submit a pull request.
+- Please follow the existing MATLAB package structure for any new code.

-## Future Directions
+## License

-*   Implementation of higher-order spatial and temporal schemes.
-*   Inclusion of dispersive Boussinesq-type models.
-*   Addition of more sophisticated boundary conditions (e.g., absorbing, moving).
-*   Development of a comprehensive test suite for validation.
-*   Optimization for performance.

----
+This project is released under the MIT License.
+See the LICENSE file for details.

+- Main author: Dr. Denys Dutykh (Khalifa University of Science and Technology, Abu Dhabi, UAE)
+- Please cite appropriately if you use this code for research or teaching.